janeczku/my-rancher-catalog/templates/cloudflare/3/README.md

 `%{{stack_name}}-%{{service_name}}.statictext`

-Make sure to only use characters in static text and separators that your provider allows in DNS names.
+Make sure to only use characters in static text and separators that are allowed by your provider in DNS names.

 ##### Required AWS IAM permissions
 The following IAM policy describes the minimum set of permissions needed for Route53 DNS to work.